-Tilt sensors use a measure of gravity to find the tilt or inclination of the sensor.
+Tilt sensors or inclinometers use a measure of gravity to find the tilt or inclination of the sensor.

 Gravity can be modelled as a three dimensional vector in space, pointing from the surface of the earth towards the center.
-The Microrad tilt sensor uses a triad of state of the art silicon capacitive micro-electromechanical system (MEMS) accelerometers to measure each dimension of the gravity acting on the sensor.
+The sensors supplied by Vectory Sensor Systems uses a triad of state of the art silicon capacitive micro-electromechanical system (MEMS) accelerometers to measure each dimension of the gravity acting on the sensor.

 When the tilt sensor is exactly horizontal, only the vertical axis will measure the gravity vector.
 However, as the sensor is tilted, the two other axes will measure a component of gravity proportional to the sine of the tilt angle.
 This principle is used to measure the tilt of the unit.